 This is where Rival Wings enters.
-Rival Wings is a ARTS battle mode that operates as you expect – you have to destroy a few targets to then kill a big target while using units in between to help you do this.
-If you want to skip the rest of the review and see what I have to say then its this – I am enjoying Rival Wings at this time and its likely worth keeping my subscription going at this time depending on the player base and how healthy the mode is.
+Rival Wings is an ARTS battle mode that operates as you expect – you have to destroy a few targets to then kill a big target while using units in between to help you do this.
+If you want to skip the rest of the review and see what I have to say then it’s this – I am enjoying Rival Wings at this time and it’s likely worth keeping my subscription going at this time depending on the player base and how healthy the mode is.

 When you queue up either by yourself or others you will be dropped randomly into either team – Falcons or Ravens which are both Blue and then Red.
-In each group you will find you have six teams with four in each for a grand total of twenty four people on each team.
+In each group, you will find you have six teams with four in each for a total of twenty-four people on each team.

 The idea behind the thing is the same as any other ARTS out there.
 Both teams will have two towers which can be found just North and South from your starting positions.
 You also have a core which is where you start the duty from.
 The idea is to blow up both towers and then the core.
 Should you do this within the time frame you win but should it not happen in the time frame whoever’s core has the lowest amount of HP (or lower amount of HP for towers depending if both groups don’t get far) wins.

-The mechs themselves comes in three different flavors which is Cruise Chaser, Oppressor and Brute Justice
+The mechs themselves come in three different flavours which are Cruise Chaser, Oppressor and Brute Justice

 The first one out of the list above is Cruise Chaser and this one is your anti players and mech unit.
 You use Cruise Chasers to help fight off any other mechs that come your way and also other players.
 You got your classic moves from A11S back such as Spin Crusher, Laser X Sword and Optical Sight.